jakob6102/seedcard/README.md

 **Overview:**
 This method of seed storage consists of converting a BIP39 24 word seed into its binary form then stamping it into a metal plate using a centre punch.
 This allows you to quickly make very cheap metal backups for your bitcoin seeds with minimal tools.
+This metal backup can also be destoryed quickly by adding additional punches.

 **Requirments:**
 -Metal plate of minimum size 39x72mm